HengLan/VastTrack/README.md

 **Figure:** We introduce [**VastTrack**](https://arxiv.org/abs/2403.03493), a new large-scale benchmark that aims to facilitate general single object tracking with abundant object categories (over **2.1K classes**) and videos (**over 50K sequences**).
 Here display partial target trajectory in a video. <em>Please notice that, only a very small part of categories and videos are demonstrated</em>.

-## Attractive Properties of VastTrack
+## :balloon: Attractive Properties of VastTrack

 * **Vast Object Category**
     - VastTrack contains **2,115 object classes**, largely surpassing object categories of existing benchmarks